 Cue the postmortem.

-"As a naturally career-driven person, it was easy for me to relate to that character, to embrace that problem and make it the obstacle he's trying to overcome," he told Vanity Fair a few months after, referring to the workaholic commitment-phobe he played in Friends With Benefits, which came out that July.
+"As a naturally career-driven person, it was easy for me to relate to that character, to embrace that problem and make it the obstacle he's trying to overcome," Timberlake told Vanity Fair a few months later, referring to the workaholic commitment-phobe he played in Friends With Benefits, which came out that July.

 But he actually didn't sound all that phobic.